Key takeaways:

 Get enough calories (especially if you were cutting out a lot of high-fat or high-calorie foods when dieting).

-If you’re trying to lose weight, yo-yo dieting (weight cycling) probably will not give you the results you’re looking for.
+If you’re trying to lose weight, yo-yo dieting (weight cycling) probably won’t give you the results you’re looking for.
 And the process of losing and gaining weight can be hard on your physical and mental well-being.

 If weight loss is an important health goal for you, it’s better to take a more balanced and gradual approach.
 Take your time — and ask for help — to figure out a diet that feels good and sustainable to you.
 And make sure your body is getting what it needs to stay nourished and healthy.